 Cited in AI Overviews 12 weeks after launch.On a domain with zero history.

-A fluid power manufacturer opening a direct commerce channel had no storefront, no organic history, and one hard requirement: the Acumatica PIM stays the source of truth.
-Five months later a 22k-SKU Next.js + Saleor build was live — AIO-ready from the first deploy, and earning its first AI Overview citations within 12 weeks of launch.
+A fluid power manufacturer opening a direct commerce channel had no storefront, no organic history, and one hard rule: the Acumatica PIM stays the source of truth.
+Five months later a 22k-SKU Next.js + Saleor build was live.
+It shipped AIO-ready, and earned its first AI Overview citations within 12 weeks of launch.

 SKUs on a greenfield Next.js + Saleor build